basedosdados/website/next/content/caseStudies/en/jota.md

 title: "Platform brings more transparency to the accountability of candidates and parties in the 2022 Elections"
 img: "https://storage.googleapis.com/basedosdados-website/estudos_de_caso/imagens/estudo_de_caso_jota.png"
 imgDescription: "Photo: Superior Electoral Court (TSE)"
-description: "Created by BD in partnership with JOTA, a journalism and technology company, the 'Follow the Money' platform helped the population and press monitor campaign financing during the 2022 elections.
+description: "Created by DB in partnership with JOTA, a journalism and technology company, the 'Follow the Money' platform helped the population and press monitor campaign financing during the 2022 elections.
 The project became an important tool for public transparency and combating corruption in the electoral process."
 logo: {
   img: "https://storage.googleapis.com/basedosdados-website/estudos_de_caso/logos/jota.svg",
   width: 222,
   height: 85
 }
 about: "Journalism and technology company for decision-makers with the mission of making Brazilian institutions more transparent and predictable."
-resume: "Created by BD in partnership with JOTA, a journalism and technology company, the 'Follow the Money' platform helped the population and press monitor campaign financing during the 2022 elections.
+summary: "Created by DB in partnership with JOTA, a journalism and technology company, the 'Follow the Money' platform helped the population and press monitor campaign financing during the 2022 elections.
 The project became an important tool for public transparency and combating corruption in the electoral process."
 sector: "Politics"
 ---

-Created by BD in partnership with JOTA, a journalism and technology company, the [Follow the Money](https://sigaodinheiro.org/) platform helped the population and press monitor campaign revenues and expenditures during the 2022 elections.
+Created by DB in partnership with JOTA, a journalism and technology company, the [Follow the Money](https://sigaodinheiro.org/) platform helped the population and press monitor campaign revenues and expenditures during the 2022 elections.
 The project became an important tool for public transparency and combating corruption in the electoral process.

 ## Partnership Results